 Q55: What is the physical interpretation of this result?
-Jump to A55 •
+Jump to A55 • which can be solved as simultaneous equations.
+These generalize to any higher order.

 For higher-order AR models, the parameters are fit simultaneously; the most common method is with the Yule-Walker equations, which relate the parameters to the sample autocorrelations.
 For the AR(2) model these are: